Acousmodules

 direct integration of full features into hosts which support open and limitless multichannel possibilities (Reaper, Ardour, Bidule, Usine Hollyhock ... for instance)

-spatialization of multiphonic sounds having up to 64 channels
+spatialization of multiphonic sounds comprising up to 64 channels

 internal automations and gesture based animations (simple and complex animations, physical models, trajectories ...)